-It creates a platform for architects, designers, media specialists, and thinkers to conceive the possible futures of metropolises like Moscow, as well as considering the conservation of their traditions and culture, and reviewing their current demographic evolution.
-Every year the Institute accepts 30 students from around the globe for their post-graduate program at no charge providing them opportunities for research and collaboration with leading specialists in the areas of urbanism and design.
+It creates a platform for architects, designers, media specialists, and thinkers to conceive the possible futures of metropolises like Moscow, as well as consider the conservation of their traditions and culture and review their current demographic evolution.
+Every year the Institute accepts 30 students from around the globe for their post-graduate program at no charge, providing them with opportunities for research and collaboration with leading specialists in the areas of urbanism and design.

 The term ‘terraforming’ normally means altering the ecosystems of other planets or moons to enable the survival of Earth-like life there.
 In this case, it alludes to the terraforming of Earth that has been carried out by humans for millennia due to urbanisation, especially detrimental during the last century, but also to the terraforming that now needs to be undertaken if we are to avoid the impending environmental calamities as a result of Anthropocene.

-The 5-month programme will take place between January 25 and July 5, 2020, and will include seminars, technical workshops, studio work, and a variety of courses, as well as field trips in Russian and abroad.
-The deadline for the application to the programme is October 31st.
+The Terraforming is an extensive project conceived to completely transform our planet’s urban landscapes, technologies, and environments to keep it inhabitable to maintain intelligent life on Earth.
+The 5-month programme will take place between January 25 and July 5, 2020.
+It will include seminars, technical workshops, studio work, and a variety of courses, as well as field trips in Russian and abroad.
+The deadline for the application to the programme is October 31.